After your baby has arrived

 - When going to the toilet, always wipe from front to back to avoid infection.

 - Change your sanitary pads frequently for comfort and to avoid infection.
-Firm fitting underpants that hold the sanitary pad in place without movement will help prevent rubbing on the wound.
+Firm-fitting underpants that hold the sanitary pad in place without movement will help prevent rubbing on the wound.
 Never use tampons for postpartum blood loss.

 - Calendula Mother Tincture can be applied to the wound on a warm, sterile natural sponge to reduce pain and swelling.
-Dilute calendula tincture in a jug of warm water can be poured over the perineum during urination (while you wee) to reduce stinging.
+Diluted calendula tincture in a jug of warm water can be poured over the perineum during urination (while you wee) to reduce stinging.

-- Avoid constipation by drinking plenty of water and eating a high fibre diet.
+- Avoid constipation by drinking plenty of water and eating a high-fibre diet.

 Defaecating (or doing a poo)

 - Put your feet on a stool in the toilet when doing a poo.